gemmaoc/gemmaoc.github.io/_pages/home.md

         I am a postdoctoral research scientist in the University of Washington School of Oceanography, supported by a <a href="https://www.wrfseattle.org/" target="blank">Washington Research Foundation</a> fellowship and a <a href="https://escience.washington.edu/" target="blank">UW eScience Institute</a> data science fellowship.
     </p>
     <p>
         I use computational methods to study the climate, ocean, and cryosphere as a means to better understand and prepare for climate change.
-I study the polar regions, where a key challenge is data sparsity.
+My focus is on the polar regions, where a key challenge is data sparsity.
 A core goal of my research is piecing together the complex processes occurring in these regions using diverse datasets and statistical and modeling techniques.
     </p>
 </div>